 Some couples are eligible to end their marriages through a simplified procedure.
 You can use the simplified process if you and your spouse both agree to the use the simplified proceeding, you have no minor or dependent children, you are not pregnant, at least one of you has lived in Florida for the past six months, you agree on the division of property, neither party is seeking spousal support, and you both agree that the marriage is irretrievably broken.

 There are substantial differences between a simplified and a regular dissolution of marriage.
-With a simplified dissolution, financial information may be requested by either party but disclosing financial information is not required.
+With a simplified dissolution, financial information may be requested by either party but disclosing, substantial financial information referred to as mandatory disclosure is not required.